 - Friday, April 1st, 2022 from 6 PM – 10 PM at the Hilton Garden Inn in Kitty Hawk.

 - Dinner & show from 7:00 PM – 10: PM.

 - Reservations are $50 and tables of 10 are available for $700 per table.

 - We’re sorry we are going to miss you this year, the Questers’ Rendezvous is full and we cannot take any more reservations.

 - Please sign up for our newsletter to get on our mailing list for future OBX History Weekend events and Rendezvous

 The Searchers of New Horizons Exhibition is hosted by the Dare County Arts Council.

-Primary Sponsors: The Percy W. & Elizabeth G. Meekins Charitable Trust, Outer Banks Visitors Bureau, Bryan Cultural Series, Outer Banks Community Foundation, Stan White Rentals and Construction, and The North Carolina Humanities Council.
+Primary Sponsors: The Percy W. & Elizabeth G. Meekins Charitable Trust, Outer Banks Visitors Bureau, Bryan Cultural Series, Outer Banks Community Foundation, Stan White Rentals and Construction, The North Carolina Humanities Council and Derek & Sharon Hatchell.